 A good content strategy is a great way to boost your company’s brand exposure as well as bring back customers that haven’t converted yet.
 The trouble is that it’s not easy and it’s a super competitive space.

-I had the honor to do a quick interview with Hiten Shah on how you can leverage customer feedback to improve your content marketing.
+We had the honor to do a quick interview with Hiten Shah on how you can leverage customer feedback to improve your content marketing.

 You can read Hiten’s Blog here.

-Wilson: Hiten, you’re super well known for content marketing and I personally love the strategy you used to build up Kissmetrics’ content in the early days.
+Us: Hiten, you’re super well known for content marketing and I personally love the strategy you used to build up Kissmetrics’ content in the early days.
 How do you usually figure out what your readers want to read?

 Hiten: I recommend working backwards from what’s already been successful.
 Additionally from any other inputs you can get based on the people visiting your website and those who buy from you.
 You can use a tool like Buzzsumo and of course Google search to find popular content for any keyword you can think up.
 Find keywords related to the type of content you are thinking about writing and analyze the popular content to understand what works and what doesn’t.